davidc6/exploring_rust/code-samples/README.md

 #### Slice type

-- Allows to reference a segment of a contigous collection rather than the whole collection
+- Allows to reference a segment of a contiguous collection rather than the whole collection
 - It is a reference so does not have ownership

 #### Moves